-For some specialty drugs and supplies, you will need to receive your drug or supply from a covered pharmacy in BCBSVT's Exclusive Specialty Medication Network.
+For some specialty drugs and supplies, you will need to receive your drug or supply from a covered pharmacy in Blue Cross's Exclusive Specialty Medication Network.
 You must get Prior Approval for some specialty drugs and supplies.
 If you fail to obtain Prior Approval, your drug or supply will not be Covered.

-See www.bcbsvt.com/pharmacy for more information.
+See www.bluecrossvt.org/pharmacies-medications for more information.